-There isn't any business implications associated with this report since it is strictly a update on the status of the detailed design engineering assignment for the Burgayne Bridge replacement project.
-As outlined in further detail below, recent geotechnical findings indicate a potential cost pressure of up to \$7 million due to concerns with the stability of slopes on which the abutments and approaches to the bridge rest.
+There isn't any business implications associated with this report since it is strictly an update on the status of the detailed design engineering assignment for the Burgeyne Bridge replacement project As outlined in further detail below, recent geotechnical findings indicate a potential cost pressure of up to \$7 million due to concerns with the stability of aloges on which the abutments and approaches to the bridge rest.

 No adjustment to project budget for the Burgovne Bridge project is being proposed at this time.
-Instead it is recommended that the results of the competitive tender process be obtained first in order to provide a more accurate measure of what the total funding need will be, and ensure the lowest potential prices are received.
+Instead it is recommended that the results of the competitive tender process be obtained first in order to provide a more accurate measure of what the total funding needs will be, and ensure the lowest potential prices are received.

-The oraject schedule currently anticipates a tender in late August/early September, with report to Council to award in November 2013.
-Since the proposed 2014 Capital Budge will be prepared for Council in advance of the tender closing date, additional funding for the Burgovne Bridge will be excluded from the budget package provided to Council.
-Provision will be made, however, in the financing plan that supports the 2014 Capita Budget and 10-year plan in order to revise funding for the Burgovne Bridge to be added tefor the year 2014 if required.
-The additional A revised funding request, if needed, would be brought to Council for approval in November at the time of tender award and before finalization of the 2014 Budget.
+The project schedule currently anticipates a tender in late August/early September, with a report to Council to award in November 2013.
+Since the proposed 2014 Capital Budget will be propared for Council in advance of the tender closing date, additional funding for the Burgovne Bridge will be excluded from the budget package provided to Council.
+A provision will be made, however, in the financing plan that supports the 2014 Capital Budget and 10-year plan in order to revise funding for the Burgovne Bridge to be added tefor the year 2014 if required.
+The additionalA revised funding reguest, if needed, would be brought to Council for approval in November at the time of tender award and before tinalization of the 2014 Budget.